roik378/petlog-legal/privacy-en.md

 * **PIPEDA (Canada):** We adhere to Canadian privacy principles regarding the collection and use of personal information.

 ## 6. Contact Us
-If you have questions about this policy, please contact us at: [Your Email Address]
+If you have questions about this policy, please contact us at: roik378@gmail.com